-The Inflation Reduction Act could accelerate the transition to a low carbon economy and impose new costs on our operations.
+The IRA could accelerate the transition to a low carbon economy away from oil and gas.

-On August 16, 2022, President Biden signed into law the Inflation Reduction Act ("IRA") which, among other provisions, imposes a fee on methane emissions from sources required to report their greenhouse gas emissions to the U.S. Environmental Protection Agency, including those sources in the onshore petroleum and natural gas production and gathering and boosting source categories.
+On August 16, 2022, President Biden signed into law the IRA which, among other provisions, imposes a fee on methane emissions from sources required to report their greenhouse gas emissions to the U.S. Environmental Protection Agency, including those sources in the onshore petroleum and natural gas production and gathering and boosting source categories.
 Beginning in 2024, the IRA's methane emissions charge imposes a fee on excess methane emissions from certain oil and gas facilities, starting at \$900 per metric ton of leaked methane in 2024 and rising to \$1,200 in 2025, and \$1,500 for 2026 and thereafter.
-The imposition of this fee and other provisions contained within the IRA could accelerate the transition away from oil and gas, which could adversely affect our business and results of operations.
+The imposition of this fee and other provisions contained within the IRA could accelerate the transition away from oil and gas, which could decrease demand for, and in turn the prices of, the oil and natural gas that we store, transport and sell and adversely impact our business.